companieshouse/test-data-generator/README.md

   - A usage example looks like this: `{ "company_code": "LP", "customer_code": "NI095887", "number_of_penalties": 2, "amount": 150 }`

 - GET: Sending a GET request to retrieve the Account Penalties `{Base URL}/test-data/penalties/{id}`.
-The request body must include mandatory `companyCode` and `customer_code`.
   - `id`: The ID of the Account Penalties entry in the account_penalties db collection.
-This is mandatory.
+This is mandatory and passed as a path variable.
   - `penalty_ref`: The Transaction Reference of the Account Penalties entry in the account_penalties db collection.
-This is optional and used to return a single penalty from a list.
+This is optional and passed as a query parameter to return a single penalty from a list.
+  -

-  - A usage example looks like this: `{ "penalty_ref": "A123456" }`
+  - A usage example looks like this: `GET {Base URL}/test-data/penalties/687932936d534811231973b6?transactionReference=A1234567`

 - PUT: Sending a PUT request to update Account Penalties for a specific Penalty `{Base URL}/test-data/penalties/{penaltyRef}` will update an Account Penalties entry.
 The request body must include mandatory `companyCode` and `customer_code`, and optional `createdAt`, `closedAt`, `isPaid`, `amount` and `outstandingAMount` parameters.